 EMV liability shift is a set of rules enacted by big credit card processors such as VISA and American Express.
 The rules make merchants who accept credit card payments liable for any fraudulent transactions that are processed without EMV chip technology at their payment processing terminals.

-If a gift card is purchased with a credit card and the credit card transaction is not processed with EMV technology, then the grocery merchant that sold the credit card is 100% liable for the full amount of the gift card.
+If a gift card is purchased with a credit card and the credit card transaction is not processed with EMV technology, the grocery merchant that sold the credit card is liable for the full amount of the gift card.
 That means if a gift card is purchased from a grocery store with a fraudulent credit card, and the gift card is gifted, the grocery store will get a chargeback from the bank for the full value of the fraudulent transaction.

 Almost all merchants in the U.S. retail industry have a rule that gift cards that were purchased for cash will not be replaced if they are lost or stolen.
-This "no replacement" rule applies even if the gift card user has a receipt and even if the gift card user has the unique gift card number.
+This no replacement rule applies even if the gift card user has a receipt and even if the gift card user has the unique gift card number.
 No replacements, no matter what with cash transactions.